r00tmebaby/ZedTV-IPTV-Player-Recorder-Scraper/README.md

 ## What's New (v1.5)
+- **Global Search (Ctrl+F)**
+  - Search across ALL channels and videos instantly (not limited to categories)
+  - Case-insensitive, starts-with matching for fast filtering
+  - Live results as you type
+  - Double-click or press Enter to play directly from search results
+  - Shows channel title, category, rating, and year in organized table
+  - Access via View menu or Ctrl+F keyboard shortcut

 - **Major UI Overhaul**
   - Changed the layout from static to dynamic windows which can be decoupled from the main video canvas (winamp like)
   - Clean, modern tabbed interface for all settings windows